-he Master of Health Sciences in Clinical Rehabilitation and Counseling (MHS-CRC) program is a 60 credit hour program designed to prepare individuals to become professional counselors for licensure and certification.
-In January 2015, the Council for Accreditation of Counseling and Related Educational Programs (CACREP) approved the dual accreditation (Clinical Mental Health Counseling-CMHC/Clinical Rehabilitation Counseling-CRC) through the CACREP/Council on Rehabilitation Education (CORE) conversion process.
+he Master of Health Sciences in Counseling (MHS-COUN) program is a 60 credit hour program designed to prepare individuals to become professional counselors for licensure and certification.
 The program is CACREP accredited through 2023.
-In accordance with Louisiana licensure requirements, CACREP standards, and department training goals, the MHS-CRC program prepares students to become professional counselors who may work with a diverse population in a variety of settings.
+In accordance with Louisiana licensure requirements, CACREP standards, and department training goals, the MHS-COUN program prepares students to become professional counselors who may work with a diverse population in a variety of settings.
 Practicum and internship experiences represent the culmination of counselor education where students will apply theory, knowledge, and skills of training firsthand in fieldwork placement.

-This handbook is designed to orient practicum and internship students, site supervisors, faculty supervisors, and the placement coordinator to program expectations and requirements for satisfactory completion of Practicum in Counseling (REHAB 6641), Internship I in Counseling (REHAB 6643), and Internship II in Counseling (REHAB 6645).
+This handbook is designed to orient practicum and internship students, site supervisors, faculty supervisors, and the placement coordinator to program expectations and requirements for satisfactory completion of Practicum in Counseling (COUN 6641), Internship I in Counseling (COUN 6643), and Internship II in Counseling (COUN 6645).
 It provides requirements, information, and forms needed to complete the necessary experiences, supervision, and paperwork.
 Students, site supervisors, and faculty will be expected to refer to this handbook often throughout their clinical experiences for guidance and reference.